-Tarceva Approval History
+Tarceva FDA Approval History

-- FDA approved: Yes (First approved November 18th, 2004)
+FDA Approved: Yes (First approved November 18, 2004)

 Brand name: Tarceva

-- Generic name: erlotinib
+Generic name: erlotinib

-- Treatment for: Non-Small Cell Lung Cancer, Pancreatic Cancer
+Treatment for: Non-Small Cell Lung Cancer, Pancreatic Cancer

 - first-line treatment of patients with locally advanced, unresectable or metastatic pancreatic cancer, in combination with gemcitabine.

-Development History and FDA Approval Process for Tarceva
+Development timeline for Tarceva

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.